Purpose and Mission

 - Memo to DFC Staff Regarding the Role of DFC OIG - August 20, 2020

 Report Title Report Number Date of Report Recommendation Number Recommendation OPIC Implemented Controls in Support of FISMA for Fiscal Year 2017 but Improvements Are Needed A-OPC-17-007-C 9/28/2017 1 OPIC's chief information officer remediate network vulnerabilities identified by the Office of Inspector General's contractor, as appropriate, or document acceptance of the risks of those vulnerabilities.
 OPIC Investments Increased Chile’s Energy Capacity, but Weak Processes and Internal Controls Diminish OPIC’s Ability To Gauge Project Effects and Risks 9-OPC-19-002-P 2/1/2019 5 OPIC implement a performance management framework that complies with the Government Performance and Results Modernization Act of 2010 and enables OPIC to fully capture its goals and report on progress in achieving its mission.
 9-OPC-19-002-P 2/1/2019 6 OPIC implement a process with a sound methodology for validating data provided by borrowers in the self-monitoring questionnaire, and strengthen procedures for timely submissions.
 9-OPC-19-002-P 2/1/2019 11 OPIC conduct and document a review of the Office of Investment Policy's guidance to identify any gaps and check for consistency among other offices' related guidance, and update as necessary.
 9-OPC-19-002-P 2/1/2019 14 OPIC implement a system to track the receipt, review, and certification of all project deliverables, including third-party reports.
 9-OPC-19-002-P 2/1/2019 15 OPIC develop and implement a borrower evaluation system that contains information on performance, including violations, repayment history, compliance, and development impact.
 Develop a policy requiring this information to be used in the review process for future deals with reoccurring borrowers.
 OPIC Has Generally Implemented Controls in Support of FISMA for Fiscal Year 2018 A-OPC-19-006-C 1/30/2019 1 OPIC's chief information officer document and implement a process to update its Privacy Impact Assessments for the Corporation's information systems.
 A-OPC-19-006-C 1/30/2019 2 OPIC's chief information officer remediate patch and configuration vulnerabilities in the network identified by the Office of Inspector General, as appropriate, and document the results or document acceptance of the risks of those vulnerabilities.
 A-OPC-19-006-C 1/30/2019 3 OPIC's chief information officer document and implement a process to verify that patches are applied in a timely manner.
 A-OPC-19-006-C 1/30/2019 4 OPIC's chief information officer document and implement a process to verify (1) the account management system is updated promptly to support the management of information system accounts and (2) inactive accounts are promptly disabled after 30 days in accordance with the Corporation's access control procedures.
 A-OPC-19-006-C 1/30/2019 7 OPIC's chief information officer conduct (1) contingency training and (2) a test of the information system contingency plan in accordance with OPIC's policy.
-A-OPC-20-003-C 1/16/2020 2 Implement asset management procedures to include processes for_x000D_ ensuring information system assets are inventoried on an organization-defined frequency.
+OPIC Has Generally Implemented Controls in Support of FISMA for Fiscal Year 2019 A-OPC-20-003-C 1/16/2020 1 Document and implement a process to maintain current and up-to-date agreements for backup telecommunications.
+A-OPC-20-003-C 1/16/2020 2 Implement asset management procedures to include processes for ensuring information system assets are inventoried on an organization-defined frequency.
+A-OPC-20-003-C 1/16/2020 3 Complete the enterprise architecture strategy to be in line with the Federal enterprise architecture and risk management framework.
+A-OPC-20-003-C 1/16/2020 4 Document and implement a process to verify oversight of information technology-related contractor roles and responsibilities.
 DFC Generally Implemented an Effective Information Security Program for Fiscal Year 2020 in Support of FISMA

 A-DFC-21-005-C 1/28/2021 1 Review and update privacy policies and breach response procedures to accurately reflect the Corporation’s operating environment.
 A-DFC-21-005-C 1/28/2021 2 Implement a process to validate completion of rules of behavior and security and privacy awareness training prior to providing system access.
 A-DFC-21-005-C 1/28/2021 3 Implement multifactor authentication for network access for privileged accounts.
 A-DFC-21-005-C 1/28/2021 4 Implement session disconnect for virtual private network connections to comply with DFC requirements